IXLives/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is the Document Object Model.
+It allows us to see and manipulate HTML elements in JavaScript.

 2. What is an event?
+An event is something that happens in or to the Window that can be linked to an Event Listener to add functionality to a design.

 3. What is an event listener?
+An event listener is a piece of code that waits for a specific event to happen on a specified object and executes the provided function when that occurs.

 4. Why would we convert a NodeList into an Array?
+To get the functionality, methods and properties of an Array that aren't present on a NodeList object.

 5. What is a component?
+Components are versatile objects made up of HTML, CSS, and JS coordination.
+With properties set in HTML, styles set in CSS and manipulation done with JS, Components act as the building blocks of modern app development.

 ### Git Set up